foambubble/foam-template/readme.md

 To learn more about how to use **Foam**, read the [Recipes](https://foambubble.github.io/foam/recipes/recipes) bubbles of the Foam documentation workspace.

 And remember that you can always join our [Foam community on Discord](https://foambubble.github.io/join-discord/g)!

 ## Using Foam

-We've created a few Bubbles (markdown documents) to get you started.
+We've created a few Bubbles (Markdown documents) to get you started.

 - [[inbox]] - a place to write down quick notes to be categorized later
 - [[getting-started]] - learn how to use your Foam workspace